vj473/Finals_OpenCV_MEXE4102_VINCENT_JORGE_M._FRANCISCO_-_HAZEL_PUNZALAN/README.md

 * In essence, edge detection transforms raw image data into a structured representation by highlighting areas of interest.
 This simplification reduces the computational complexity of subsequent processing tasks while preserving essential geometric information.
 # ABSTRACT
+  Edge detection is a critical technique in image processing, used to identify the boundaries of objects within an image.
+In this project, we apply two common edge detection methods—Sobel and Canny—to visualize the edges of a wolf in a given image.
+The Sobel operator computes the gradient of pixel intensities to highlight areas with rapid intensity changes, while the Canny edge detector performs a multi-step process that refines edge detection by reducing noise and ensuring more precise boundaries.
+This study aims to compare the effectiveness of both methods in extracting the wolf’s shape and features, ultimately demonstrating how edge detection can enhance the clarity of an object’s outline.
+The results of this visualization can be useful in various applications, including wildlife monitoring, object recognition, and automated image analysis.
 # PROJECT METHODS

 # CONCLUSION